AI Screenr

 Review the scored shortlist

-Within 2 minutes of each interview, a rubric-backed report lands in your dashboard with a Strong Yes / Yes / Maybe / No recommendation, dimension scores, evidence quotes, and ranked shortlist.
+Within 2 minutes of each interview, a scored report arrives in your dashboard with a Strong Yes / Yes / Maybe / No recommendation, dimension scores, evidence quotes, and a ranked shortlist.

 See a live walkthrough in under 5 minutes with 3 free interviews.